 Sequences of α and β chains of TCRs from three of the six patients (patients L4-02, L4-10, and L3-20) are reported in figure 10 (I have verified that in fact these are sequences of α and β chains of human TCRs using them as query sequences in standard protein BLAST).

 So, we have seen so far the first two steps of the universal immune testing in ME.
 What about the third step?
 In his talk, Mark Davis didn’t present any particular epitope, he just showed a slide with what likely is the selection of the epitopes from the peptide library (see paragraph 6.3) by one of the TCRs reported in figure 10.
 This selection is reported in figure 11, but from that picture, it is not possible to gather any information about the identity of these epitopes.
+As you probably remember from paragraph 6.3, the analysis of the peptides selected by a TCR among the peptide library allows the identification of a substitution matrix that can be used to select all the possible epitopes of that specific TCR, from the peptide database.
 This last crucial step has to be performed yet, or it has been already performed, but Davis has not communicated the preliminary results during his talk.
-Recently new resources have been made available by Open medicine Foundation, for this promising research to be further pursued, among other projects (R).
+Recently new resources have been made available by Open Medicine Foundation, for this promising research to be further pursued, among other projects (R).
 The aim here, as already said, is to find the antigen that triggers this T cell response.
 As Mark Davis said, it might be an antigen from a specific pathogen (perhaps a common pathogen that comes and goes) that elicits an abnormal immune response which ends targeting some host tissue (microglia, for instance), thus leading to the kind of immune activation that has been recently reported by Mark Davis himself and others in ME/CFS (Montoya JG et al. 2017).
 The idea of a common pathogen triggering a pathologic immune response is not new in medicine, and rheumatic fever (RF) is an example of such a disease: RF is an autoimmune disease that attacks heart, brain and joints and is generally triggered by a streptococcal throat infection (Marijon E et al. 2012).
 The other possible avenue is, of course, that of an ongoing infection of some kind, that has yet to be detected.
 As said (see par.
 6.1), CD8 T cell clonal expansion is present in both acute infections (like early Lyme disease) and autoimmune diseases (like MS) (figure 4), so we have to wait for the antigen identification if we want to understand if the CTLs activity is against a pathogen and/or against a host tissue.

 8. Chronic Lyme does exist